michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 22. And when they who were sent from them went, they found them not (in) the house of the bound; and they returned, and came,

-23. and said, We found the house of the bound shut carefully,Or, cautiously. and the keepers standing at the gates: and we opened, but no man found we there.
+23. and said, We found the house of the bound shut carefully,

 24. And when the chief priests and rulers of the temple heard these words, they were astounded by them, and reasoned, what this was.